Cladding Safety Scheme overview

 Following receipt of your application, Homes England will review your application to see if it meets the legal criteria for access to the CSS and to establish that you are the correct Responsible Entity.

-Where there are separate multiple buildings which have the same Responsible Entity, please complete one application for each building.
+Where there are separate multiple buildings which have the same Responsible Entity, complete one application for each building.
 If multiple buildings form a single development which is being covered by the same works contract, this should be mentioned in each of the individual applications.

 Where buildings are physically connected, we will consider the eligibility of each building based on whether it meets the qualifying height.
 Where physically connected buildings are in one ownership with common service charge arrangements, we will treat all buildings of eligible height as one application.
 If you have multiple connected buildings, please contact us before completing your application so we can agree whether we treat this as one or more applications.

 Please do not make an application to the CSS if you do not intend to use taxpayer funding to complete the work.
+All other routes should have been considered, and Homes England will continue to review the efforts made to pursue those who can and should contribute towards remediation costs.

 We will not accept applications from leaseholders (unless they are the head leaseholder acting as the Responsible Entity), but they should encourage their landlords/building owners or managing agents for the building to register if the cost of eligible works would otherwise be passed to leaseholders.